top of page

 It’s a stunning hike that not only offers a spectacular walking trail but also breathtaking views of Crete’s southern coastline from the sea, plus scenic drives through the island’s high mountains and picturesque villages along the way.

-Map of the Samaria Gorge walking route
+Interactive Google Map of the Samaria Gorge Walking Route

 More trips in Greece